There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 $ snap install snapstore-example.
 See the README of the project for details.

-Brands can also take advantage of a Brand store, a white label store offering similar to the Ubuntu Store.
+Brands can also take advantage of a Brand store, a white label store offering similar to the Snap Store.